WhatDanDoes/silid/README.md

 For the development_aws and production environments (silid-dev, silid), email is dependent on the [Amazon Simple Email Service](https://console.aws.amazon.com/ses/home?region=us-east-1#verified-sender-details:domain:languagetechnology.org) (SES).
 A config file named `aws.json` is required in the `config` directory of `silid-server` with SES credentials.
 This is currently being created by a step in the build process handled by TeamCity (see Add AWS aws.json file).

+We are using [this](https://console.aws.amazon.com/iam/home?region=us-east-1#/users/ses-smtp-user.20200304-155331) smtp account for ses.
+It is providing the noreply@languagetechnology.org sending service for the verification process of silid.

 ## Troubleshooting

 Since silid is running across distributed services in AWS, there are a number of places to check in case of application errors or failures.